aquafir/ACE.BaseMod/Samples/Spells/Readme.md

   - Set number of targets .
   - Set distance of the original target to look for targets.
   - Set the number of seconds between triggers.
+  - Should perform as well as cleave.
+  *It uses the casting player's visible objects as a reference, so there may be a situation where the target is far enough away that it misses targets visible to it but not the player.
+An  option would check distance from reference player to target, and fall back to using something like the landblock's creature list.*
 - A pool of spell IDs that trigger on UA attack if the right combination of height/power is used.
   - Control number of buckets slider is divided into.
   - The pool defaults to rings.